danwerner21/TI99_22/README.md

 * designing a Cherry MX keyboard
 * adding headers for the GROM and expansion port to support riser cards for these ports

+If there are any questions, I can be reached at vic2020Dan at gmail dot com.

 ## ToDo
 * design 3d printed case
 * Cleanup/Documentation